06:00-14:00, Friday, 7-31-20

 On our way down from Bierstadt, with the Sawtooth looming.
 Notice the balanced rock on the ridge to the left, above the snow patch.
 About the size of a car, it looked like it was ready to leap off and land on our heads.

 The crowds immediately disappeared as we started down the ridge.
 We could see only a few people ahead of us, all wearing climbing helmets.
-This is a piece of gear we really should have been wearing, for at least 4 or 5 of the 14er’s we ended up doing, but we didn’t have any at the time.
+This is a piece of gear we really should have been wearing, for at least 4 or 5 of the 14er’s we ended up doing.
 Later, I thought about wearing a bike helmet but didn’t want to look silly…better than nothing though.
 I’m going to get one for future mountaineering hikes.
 BTW, helmets aren’t really for rockslides or the occasional loose boulder…those are probably going to kill you regardless.
 A helmet is good for the small rocks that other people kick loose when they’re climbing above you.
-It’s a smart practice to be prepared for that these days but luckily there were so few people on the route that we didn’t have to worry.
+It’s a smart practice to be prepared for such an instance, but luckily there were so few people on the route that we didn’t have to worry.

 A photo from 14ers.com showing some optional routes past the gendarme.
 We went left, even though I had originally planned to go right because it looked way easier.
 I did not like the chimney near the top…probably more of a Class 4 route than Class 3.
 To note, we went up slightly left of the left-drawn route.
 There’s a guy in the center of the photo that gives an idea of scale.